Potato and Sausage Chowder Hearty Comfort Food Recipe

 Taste and adjust seasoning if needed.
 Remove from heat.

-- Presentation Tips: Serve the chowder hot in deep bowls, garnished with fresh parsley and a sprinkle of smoked paprika for an added pop of color.
-Consider adding a drizzle of olive oil for a glossy finish.
+Serve hot in deep bowls, garnished with fresh parsley and a sprinkle of smoked paprika.